Owners Ignored Warnings Before Fatal Roof Collapse that Killed 236

 Source: Getty Images

-According to the Public Prosecutor’s Office, the Espaillats conducted structural modifications without proper authorization, significantly compromising the building's integrity.
+According to the Public Prosecutor’s Office, the Espaillats conducted structural modifications without proper authorisation, significantly compromising the building's integrity.

-Prosecutors claim the duo exhibited a pattern of irresponsibility, disregarding clear danger warnings and mismanaging necessary repairs.
+Prosecutors claimed the duo exhibited a pattern of irresponsibility, disregarding clear danger warnings and mismanaging necessary repairs.

-One key structural column was reportedly removed without professional assessment, further weakening the nightclub’s stability.
+One key structural column was reportedly removed without a professional assessment, further weakening the nightclub’s stability.

-The investigation found that Maribel Espaillat had knowledge of falling debris hours before the disaster, yet refused to cancel the event.
+The investigation found that Maribel Espaillat knew of falling debris hours before the disaster, yet refused to cancel the event.

-The report states: "She cited the absence of Antonio… and the impossibility of stopping the party, prioritizing economic gain over the safety and lives of people."
+"She cited the absence of Antonio… and the impossibility of stopping the party, prioritising economic gain over the safety and lives of people."

 Prosecutors have described the tragedy as one that "would have been entirely avoidable if the defendants had acted according to the law and valued life over money."

 Antonio and Maribel Espaillat were arrested last week following the report’s publication.
-Authorities have requested preventative detention for Antonio and house arrest for Maribel.
+Authorities have requested preventive detention for Antonio and house arrest for Maribel.

 Prosecutors have also accused them of intimidating employees who could serve as witnesses in the case.